influxdata/telegraf/plugins/inputs/diskio/README.md

   ## available properties for a device by running:
   ## 'udevadm info -q property -n /dev/sda'
   ## Note: Most, but not all, udev properties can be accessed this way.
 Properties
   ## that are currently inaccessible include DEVTYPE, DEVNAME, and DEVPATH.
-  ## DEVLINKS, however, can be used as a tag as of Telegraf 1.10
-  ## For more info see https://github.com/influxdata/telegraf/issues/3663
   # device_tags = ["ID_FS_TYPE", "ID_FS_USAGE"]
   #
   ## Using the same metadata source as device_tags, you can also customize the